-As a result, the broader school community has supported that personal digital devices must not be used without teacher permission and out of sight at all times during the school day (8.30am - 2.40pm).

-- This includes during break times. - This includes during Care, Parade, and on the way to class. - Out of sight does not include in top uniform pockets. - Students are not to have earphones visible on the body. - Students needing to use a phone during lessons for emergencies are to use the phones located in the Office. - To support our Digital Device and Accessories Policy, if contact needs to be made between parent and child, it is required that parents make contact via the office on (07) 3380 6111. - If a student requires access to their device for special circumstances, students are required to discuss the individual circumstances with the relevant Deputy Principal.
-Where appropriate, students will be provided a pass to have their device accessible. - Infringements of the Digital Devices and Accessories Policy is any use of device/s at school. - Students found to be using digital devices to cheat will incur consequences in line with the school's Student Code of Conduct. - Repeated non-compliance with the Digital Device and Accessories Policy may result in further consequences in line with the school's Student Code of Conduct such as handing the device in at the beginning of the day, After School Detention, or Suspension.
+- Personal digital devices must not be used without teacher permission and out of sight at all times during the school day (8.40am 2.30pm). - This includes during break times.
+This includes during Care, Parade, and on the way to class. - Out of sight does not include in top uniform pockets. - o Students are not to have earphones visible on the body. - Students needing to use a phone during lessons for emergencies are to use the phones located in the Office. - If contact needs to be made between parent and child, it is required that parents make contact via the office on (07) 3380 6111. - If a student requires access to their device for special circumstances, students are required to discuss the individual circumstances with the relevant Deputy Principal.
+Where appropriate, students will be provided a pass to have their device accessible. - o Infringements of the Phones Away for the Day Policy is any use of device/s at school. - Students found to be using digital devices to cheat will incur consequences in line with the school's Student Code of Conduct. - o Repeated non-compliance with the Phones Away for the Day Policy may result in - further consequences in line with the school's Student Code of Conduct such as handing the device in at the beginning of the day, After School Detention, or Suspension.